Chemistry Seminar - Information and Resources

 community, as well as broader scientific community.

-peers and other members of diverse academic, professional, and cultural
+engaging with your peers and other members of diverse academic, professional,

 By the end of the course, you will have: